csc-training/elements-of-hpc/supercomputer/cloud_vs_traditional.md

 were sufficient resources on the machine.
 The applications run with direct physical access to hardware.

-As a result, the traditional HPC platforms are extremely fine-tuned to receive best performance of parallel processing.
-This approach is prefered for massive parallel processing which usually requires also a very good interconnection between the processors and a very fast disk system for data input and output operations.
-Supercomputers are designed to get the most of the computing resources for intensive problems, however they lacks some flexibility.
+As a result, the traditional HPC platforms are extremely fine-tuned to extract the best performance from parallel processing.
+This approach is prefered for massive parallel processing which usually also requires a very good interconnection between the processors and a very fast disk system for data input and output operations.
+Supercomputers are designed to get the most out of the computing hardware for the most intensive problems, however they lack some flexibility.
 The users are limited to the available software stack and have to wait for the specific resources to be freed.
-Also they a fixed available storage capacity.
+Also they are limited to a fixed available storage capacity.

 Cloud Computing is usually referring to access to a pool of configurable computer resources that are available on demand.
 The computing services